ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Pepperstone delivers a good balance of research content in both video and written format.
 The quality of Pepperstone’s research offering is a touch above the industry average, yet it’s not quite as robust as what’s offered by category leaders like IG and Saxo.

 Research overview: Pepperstone offers traders a combination of in-house content and access to third-party tools from providers like Autochartist (for pattern recognition and trading signals) and Delkos (for risk management).
-Pepperstone also provides access to a suite of MetaTrader add-ons called Smart Trader Tools, which is available to clients with an account balance of at least AUD 500, and includes useful features like sentiment indicators.
+Pepperstone also provides access to a suite of MetaTrader add-ons called Smart Trader Tools which includes useful features like sentiment indicators.

 Feature Pepperstone logoPepperstone